monsoonmaelstrom/book2/book2.md

 I nod.

+“I offer you quite a bit of liberty in your day to day activities, Captain Marten,” Commander Selby begins.

+“Yes, sir,” I agree.

+“I permit it because it has proven useful to me in the past, Liam.
+Do not give me reason to regret that, or you will quickly find it to no longer be the case.
+Do you understand?”

+“Yes, sir,” I repeat.

 “Very well.
 You may go.”

 ----

-I return to my room, shutting my door with slightly more force than is strictly necessary.
+I return to my room, shutting the door with slightly more force than is strictly necessary.

 “I take it things could have gone better, then?”
 Hazel asks, from where she’s currently sitting cross-legged on the floor holding a sewing needle and some thread.